What to Do About Incessant Thinking

 Why do we find it challenging to focus on a task sometimes?

 You’re trying to finish reading an email thread so you can send a reply and be done for the day.
-Just one last task, and yet your mind is on anything but the words on the screen.
-Dinner, the weekend, the clothes in the dryer, plane tickets, your in-laws, mango lassi… what is the deal with the incessant thinking in our awareness?
+Just one last task, and yet your mind drifts elsewhere—dinner plans, weekend errands, the clothes in the dryer, plane tickets, your in-laws, mango lassi… what is the deal with the incessant thinking in our awareness?

 The mind serves up thoughts constantly as a coping mechanism.
 It’s solving the problem we set it to, which is, “How can I be happier compared to how I feel right now?”